-This manual explains how to manage permissions in Yesplan.
-We divide this manual into three chapters:
+This page explains how to manage permissions in Yesplan.

 Discover the specific steps to establish permissions in the guide for setting permissions.

-The general functioning of permissions that is described here is not applicable for reports (templates and generated documents).
-The permissions system for these elements is explained in the Reports Manual.
+The general set-up of permissions that is described below doesn’t apply to reports (templates and generated documents) and dataviews.
+Discover the permission system for these elements in Sharing Reports and Sharing Dataviews.

 It isn’t always advisable for a user to be allowed to execute every action or view all screens.
 In Yesplan, you can set who has the capability to perform various actions and to see certain screens and who does not.

-This is determined via capabilities.
-If a user has a certain capability, then the corresponding action can be executed.
+You set this by means of capabilities.
+If a user has a certain capability, then they can execute the corresponding action.

-Every Yesplan element (events, resources, contacts, etc.) has an owner.
+Every Yesplan element (events, resources, contacts etc.) has an owner.
 This owner is a Yesplan user.
-Initially the owner of an element will be the user that created this element.
-The owner of an element can be customized.
+Initially, the owner of an element will be the user that created this element.
+You can also modify the owner of an element.

 Every Yesplan user grants permissions to other users regarding what can happen to the elements that they own.
-These permissions determine who can read, write, clear, use, etc. this element.
+These permissions determine who can read, write, delete, use… this element.
 In other words, the owner of a certain element decides what can happen to that element in Yesplan.

-Suspended users retain ownership of elements, so they continue to grant permissions.
+Suspended users retain ownership of elements, and they continue to grant permissions as a consequence.
 To prevent this from happening, you can transfer ownership to other users.
-See Suspending a user and Transferring and deleting ownership for more information.
+See Suspending a User and Transferring Ownership and Deleting for more information.

 A permission template is a set of capabilities and a description of the granted permissions.

-These templates are used to describe the permissions of a certain group of users (such as ‘Administrators’) or a certain job title within an organization (such as ‘Planner’).
+You use these templates to describe the permissions of a certain group of users (such as ‘Administrators’) or a certain function within an organization (such as ‘Planner’).

-One or multiple permission templates can be awarded to a user.
-If a user was awarded multiple templates, his/her capabilities will be a union of all capabilities in these templates, and the granted permissions (for elements owned by the user) will also be a union of permissions determined by these templates.
+You can award one or multiple permission templates to a user.
+If you award multiple templates to a user, then their capabilities will be the union of all capabilities in these templates, and the granted permissions (for elements owned by the user) will also be the union of permissions determined by these templates.

 Managing Permission Templates§

-If you click on “Show Permissions”, a new screen will open where the capabilities and permissions for this template can be managed.
+If you click “Show Permissions”, a new screen will open where you can manage the capabilities and permissions for this template.

 This screen consists of two parts: